hphilpotts/Forage-Project-3-General-Assembly-SEI-66/hp-readme.md

 ## Key takeaways and learnings:

 I enjoyed this project as it was an opportunity to create a web app using a 'new' language after 6 weeks of JavaScript.
-I had 'dabbled' in Python before starting the course - so had a bit of familiarity with its syntax - but crucially I found that the conecepts and skills learned on JS translated across really quickly into Python having come back to it after a few months.
+I had spent some time self-teaching Python before starting the course - so had a bit of familiarity with its syntax - but crucially I found that the concepts and skills learned on JS translated across really quickly into Python having come back to it after a few months.
 Picking things up comparatively quickly was a great feeling!

 It was a great experience working as a team of three for the first time, especially as we all had such different strengths and weaknesses (and indeed personalities and approaches!).
 Our 'team culture' was supportive and many of the challenges faced in Project 2 were much easier to overcome the second time around.

 Lastly, I had fun working with Django, especially using the 'baked in' functionality as compared to Express' more minimalist framework.
-I found it to be quick to 'pick up' and I was a fan of the built-in admin app and auth features.
+I found it to be quick to pick up and I was a fan of the built-in admin app and auth features.
 Looking back, Python and Django seems somewhat 'alien' to me now, but I know that this project was great for my confidence, and has been a great foundation, putting me in a great place when I do revisit Python and Django in the future.

+Key learnings were as follows:
+- Git / GitHub repository setup and configuration is _extremely_ important.
+I got this wrong for this project which meant that the structure and routines that I was used to for version control would not work as expected.
+This caused a lot of inital difficulty!
+By adapting my approach I was eventually able to find a way of working that overcame these difficulties.
+- Careful - and detailed - planning is key when working with SQL databases.
+'In-flight' changes to the ERD can cause a lot of headaches: it is much better to spend the time getting this right from 'day one' rather than spending more time making changes later on.
+- Migrations can be - for lack of a better term - a nightmare when things go wrong!
+This led to occasional instances where we would 'break' our database and have to try and resuscitate it.
+By the same token, `__pycache__` files caused us a lot of unneccessary drama: it was only later in the project that we realised that our `.gitignore` file was key to minimising conflicts (as opposed to manual deletions of problematic files - _not the right way of doing things_!).
+- Configuring back-end email is not easy!
+Making the decision to go in a different direction and invest time into other features was the right one.
+That said, I would love to go back and get this working in future!
+- User Profile models are a powerful and effective way of adding functionality to the built-in User model.
+I am very glad that I chose this approach rather than the alternatives!
+- Leveraging individual strengths and talents is a great way of getting the most out of everyone.
+We did a great job of supporting each other in this way, by focusing on areas where we were more comfortable, and seeking help in areas where we were less comfortable.

 ## Successes and Challenges:

+This project was as rewarding as it was challenging, with the confidence and knowledge gained as a result of overcoming challenges being the most important successes.
+The 'learns' above were amongst the most major successes, stemming from some of the most difficult aspects of or moments within the project.
+Some further succesess were:

+- Personally implementing User Profile models, along with all major CRUD functions.
+This covered the majority of technical requirements for the project; whilst challenging at times, it was also very rewarding - getting everything up and running was a great feeling and I really enjoyed working with authentication and authorisation for the first time on a project.
+- Gaining further confidence with CSS: I found work on styling notably easier this time around, and was able to produce better results much more quickly than I had in earlier projects.
+We were able to roll out much of the CSS work completed on
 - I found using Django Templating Language a real challenge at times: I would expect certain functionality seen in Python to also be available in DTL (when it wasn't), and I found the documentation / help articles / _stackoverflow_ answers to be a lot more sparse as compared to other technologies.

 Migrations